themeland/sapp-react-documentation/README.md

      .........

-    |-- Header
+    |-- HeaderSection
-        └── header.js (here we wrote all the code for header) (we have six different style for hero section and we maid component for every single style)
+        └── Header.js (here we wrote all the code for header) (we have six different style for hero section and we maid component for every single style)
     |-- HeroSection
-        └── heroOne.js (code for hero one style)
+        └── HeroOne.js (code for hero one style)
-        └── heroTwo.js
+        └── HeroTwo.js
         └── .....
-        └── heroSix.js (code for her six style) you can write custom components according to your need.
+        └── HeroSix.js (code for her six style) you can write custom components according to your need.

      .........